 The Candy Bomber – The Berlin Airlift & Operation Little Vittles

-In a recent newsletter, I mentioned that I would be writing about the Candy Bomber who dropped handkerchief parachutes with chocolate payloads for the children of Berlin during the Airlift.
+In a 2021 newsletter, I mentioned that I would be writing about the Candy Bomber who dropped handkerchief parachutes with chocolate payloads for the children of Berlin during the Airlift.

 One of my readers, Dorothea Thunig Smith, reached out to me with a lovely memory.
 “I lived in Berlin at the time, not too far from the airport.
 I was 10 years old.”
 She went on to tell me, that she got 2 parachutes.
 “My brother had to climb trees to get the candy, because we lived in front of a park”.